Cabinda War

 The Cabinda War is an ongoing separatist insurgency, waged by the Front for the Liberation of the Enclave of Cabinda (FLEC) against the government of Angola.
 FLEC aims at the restoration of the self-proclaimed Republic of Cabinda, located within the borders of the Cabinda province of Angola.

 Background

 The first Western exploration of the area of modern-day Cabinda was undertaken by navigator Diogo Cão in 1483, later falling under Portuguese influence.
 In 1853 a delegation of Cabindan chiefs unsuccessfully requested the extension of Portuguese administration from the colony of Angola to Cabinda.
 Local chiefs continued their attempts at cooperating with Portugal until the 1884 Berlin Conference and the 1885 Treaty of Simulambuco, following which the Cabindan enclave became a Portuguese protectorate.
 Despite the fact that Cabinda held a semi independent status, a new Portuguese government elected in 1956 transferred the region's administration to Angola without a prior agreement with Cabinda's local leadership.

+The population of Cabinda are primarily Kikongo-speakers and a part of the larger Kongo ethnic group that inhabits the region from the Dande River north of Luanda.
+There are six main subgroups that live in Cabinda, the Vili, Kakongo, Woyo on the coast, and the Linge, Sundi and Yombe in the interior.
+These groups also spill over into the Congo.
+The links between Cabindans and their neighbours North and South of the Congo River derive from diaspora, people travelling from their homeland to find work.